What happens when interest rates rise?

 Mortgage debt is the most likely to cause pain when interest rates increase.
 If you need help managing this type of debt, a Licensed Insolvency Trustee can explain your debt relief options.

 Lines of credit and HELOCs are another type of variable-rate debt.
-In particular, HELOCs are the biggest contributor to personal debt loads in Canada and will be impacted by the forthcoming interest rate hikes.
-You will see an increase in both your interest rate and your minimum monthly payment.
+In particular, HELOCs are the biggest contributor to personal debt loads in Canada are impacted by rises in interest rate.
+This means an increase in both your interest rate and your minimum monthly payment.
 The impact on your budget may not sound like much if you have one type of variable-rate debt, but it can add up quickly when you have a mortgage and multiple lines of credit.

 Most forms of car loan debt and credit card debt are of the fixed-rate variety.
 However, there are always exceptions.
 When in doubt, refer to your loan and credit card agreements.

 The cost of living is at an all-time high.
-And even though interest rates are meant to cool inflation, you will likely see higher interest charges and higher grocery and fuel costs at the same time.
-In this climate, it’s important to keep track of what’s coming in and what’s going out so you can make the right adjustments.
-If one area becomes more expensive, trim your expenses elsewhere.
+And even though interest rates are meant to cool inflation, we all see higher grocery and fuel costs right now.
+The goal with all budgeting is to ensure that you're bringing in more money than you're spending.
+Do all you can to avoid taking on any new debt, when you have debt the last thing you want is more debt.
 If you need help getting started, try our budgeting worksheet.